JujuAdams/Scribble/9.0/font-sdf.md

 Sets the colour, alpha, and offset for a procedural SDF shadow.
 Setting the alpha to `0` will prevent the shadow from being drawn at all.

 ?> This method will only affect SDF fonts.
-If you'd like to add shadows to other types of fonts, you may want to consider using a border baking function.
+If you'd like to add shadows to other types of fonts, you may want to consider using a outline baking function.

 &nbsp;